Borrowers who need assistance with:

 You must first exhaust your full Federal Stafford Loan eligibility to be considered for a Graduate PLUS Loan.

-- Complete the Federal Direct Graduate PLUS Loan request, by visiting www.studentloans.gov and sign in to Manage My Direct Loans, then click on Request a Direct PLUS Loan.
+- Complete the Federal Direct Graduate PLUS Loan request, by visiting studentloans.gov and signing in, then click on Request a Direct PLUS Loan.
 Once you have completed the process, the Department of Education will notify us electronically.
 USC processes a separate PLUS Loan for each enrolled term.
 If you wish to borrow the PLUS Loan for multiple terms, please submit a separate application for each term.
 Credit is checked once every 180-days for those with multiple applications.

 - Complete the Free Application for Federal Student Aid (FAFSA) to determine your eligibility for need-based aid.

 - Submit the Enrollment and Housing (Supplemental) Form for the appropriate year to the Financial Aid Office.
 Log into My Financial and Documents and click on "Document Library" to access the form.